deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A6 Time methods.md

 Downsampling can be done in Deephaven by deciding how to group your data, and then using an appropriate aggregation on the grouped data.

-With time series data, binning methods like [lowerBin](https://deephaven.io/core/docs/reference/time/datetime/lowerBin/) can be used to group by time stamps.
+With time series data, binning methods like [lowerBin](https://deephaven.io/core/docs/reference/time/datetime/lowerBin/) can be used to group by timestamps.

 This example shows how to group timestamps by the minute, and then store the sum of the `Number` column for each minute.